-The characteristics of Northern cuisine is mild, a bit spicy, and colorful.
-Most people in the North of Vietnam do not like their foods too fat or too sweet.
+On your food tours in Northern Vietnam, chances are that you’ll run into mild, a bit spicy, and colorful dishes.
+Most people in the North of Vietnam do not like their foods too fatty or too sweet.
 The taste is straightforward; if it is salty, it will be really salty; if it is spicy, it will be really hot.
 One of their favorite ingredients is shrimp paste.
-These foods we suggest below is easy for you to find in some local market in the North, like Dong Xuan Market, Hang Da Market, and Cho Hom Market.
+The foods we suggest below is easy for you to find in some local market in the North, like Dong Xuan Market, Hang Da Market, and Cho Hom Market.

 Pho Hanoi originated in the early 20th century, the first appearance in Hanoi.
 There are two popular kinds of Pho: chicken and beef.
-The savory and aromatic soup, soft white noodles, juicy meat along with the cook skills combine to make the quality of a bowl of Pho.
+The savory and aromatic soup, soft white noodles, juicy meat along with cooking skills combine to make the quality of a bowl of Pho.

 Price Range: VND 30,000 – 60,000/bowl

 Bun Dau Mam Tom (vermicelli with shrimp paste and tofu)